streamnative/kop/docs/implementation.md

 KoP leverages [Broker Entry Metadata](https://github.com/apache/pulsar/wiki/PIP-70%3A-Introduce-lightweight-broker-entry-metadata), which was introduced in Pulsar 2.8.0, to store an extra index metadata in [BookKeeper Entries](https://bookkeeper.apache.org/docs/4.14.0/getting-started/concepts/#entries).
 An Entry represents a [record batch](https://kafka.apache.org/documentation/#recordbatch), which consists of one or more messages.
 The index metadata of an Entry is equivalent to the first offset in a record batch.

 - Given a message ID, KoP can locate the Entry and parse the index metadata from the Entry.
-- Given a offset, KoP can locate the Entry via a binary search approach among all Entries of a topic.
+- Given an offset, KoP can locate the Entry via a binary search approach among all Entries of a topic.

 ## Produce Messages